dabrahams/www.boostcon.com/content/news/post-conference-07.rst

-[2007-05-29 Update]: See the new `community portal`__ to see photos_ from the event and find out what people are posting about the conference in the forums_ and on the wiki_.
+[2007-05-29 Update]: See the new `community portal`__ to see photos_ from the event and find out what people are posting about their experiences in the forums_ and on the wiki_.

 __ /community